-Section 5.4.5 requires public notification is required for any permitting action that results in a SSIPE of more than 20,000 lb/year of any affected pollutant.
-According to District policy, the SSIPE is calculated as SSPE2 - SSPE1 pursuant to Rule 2201.
-The SSIPE is compared to the SSIPE Public Notice thresholds in the following table.
+Public notification is required for any permitting action that results in a Stationary Source Increase in Permitted Emissions (SSIPE) of more than 20,000 lb/year of any affected pollutant.
+According to District policy, the SSIPE is calculated as the Post Project Stationary Source Potential to Emit (SSPE2) minus the Pre-Project Stationary Source Potential to Emit (SSPE1), i.e. SSIPE = SSPE2 - SSPE1.
+The values for SSPE1 and SSPE2 are calculated according to Rule 2201, Sections 4.9 and 4.10, respectively.
+The SSIPE is compared to the SSIPE Public Notice thresholds in the following table: